Turtles as they might have been

 Since the dawn of the cladistic age, phylogenetic systematists have grappled with the question of where turtles belong on the amniote tree.
 The figure at right is a simplified picture of the options that have been mooted.
-And yet, over the last 12 months, much progress has been made.
+It is hard to identify shared similarity with creatures who are jus so different - a diabolically intractable problem.
+And yet, the last five years have seen a real breakthrough.
 As we review the history, we should be mindful of just how difficult it is to zero in on an answer when you lack key information.

-(Late Carboniferous - Late Permian) Our starting point, and Turtle aficionado Eugene Gaffney's choice in 1988 candidate for sister taxon of Testudinata.
-Captorhinids are characterized by adaptations to a strong, slow bite with trends toward rounded crushing teeth in multiple tooth-rows.
+(Late Carboniferous - Late Permian) Our starting point, and Turtle aficionado Eugene Gaffney's 1988 choice, for sister taxon of Testudinata.
+Captorhinids (basal sauropsids) are characterized by adaptations to a strong, slow bite with trends toward rounded crushing teeth in multiple tooth-rows.
 Including Eocaptorhinus (right) but also larger forms such as Labidosaurikos (~1.5 m).